 Careers in social justice and human rights are both rewarding and competitive.
 We have compiled a list of common social justice and human rights career paths for your consideration.

-Lawyer interested in human rights and social justice issues advocate on behalf of victims of abuse, persecution, civil rights violations, and other violations of people’s rights.
+Lawyers interested in human rights and social justice issues advocate on behalf of victims of abuse, persecution, civil rights violations, and other violations of people’s rights.
 They work at the local, national, and international level at nonprofit organizations, private law firms, international organizations, and more.
 Those interested in this area of law could specialize in international human rights law or human rights and civil rights laws within their country.
-Social justice and human rights law covers a number of issues including gender equality, land rights, violence against women, war crimes, LGBTQ issues, freedom of press and speech, indigenous rights, and more.
+Social justice and human rights law covers a number of issues including gender equality, housing rights, violence against women, war crimes, LGBTQ issues, freedom of press and speech, indigenous rights, and more.

 Qualifications: Those wishing to pursue a career as a lawyer in human rights and social justice must obtain a law degree and a certification to practice law in the country in which they wish to work.
 They should also specialize in human rights, social justice, or a more specific topic under this area of work.